ChengWang2018/aDDa_simulation/installation.md

     sudo apt-get install aptitude
     sudo aptitude install ros-kinetic-navigation

+### adda_description
-# adda_description: contains all necessary files for the URDF model of the aDDa-vehicle.
+contains all necessary files for the URDF model of the aDDa-vehicle.
 The model can be visualized in RVIZ.
+### adda_gazebo
-# adda_gazebo: contains launchfiles, configurations, worlds and maps to use the aDDa_description model in gazebo or start a combined simulation using gazebo physics and sensor simulation combined with a pathplanning module.
+contains launchfiles, configurations, worlds and maps to use the aDDa_description model in gazebo or start a combined simulation using gazebo physics and sensor simulation combined with a pathplanning module.
 Goals can be set by the action libary or simply using RVIZ NavGoal.
+### robot_control
-# robot_control: contains the control node for the gazebo simulation.
+contains the control node for the gazebo simulation.
 The control node translates cmd_vel into commands for an ackerman four wheel driven ackerman vehicle